 a good 5 Khz off (AM Mode).
 This turned out to be a misalignment at the

 factory (sample was made during the shake down cruise I guess).
-Our two current
+Our current

-, Dec 1981 samples are dead on anywhere I tune them.
+, Dec 1981 sample is dead on anywhere I tune it.